Acetaldoxime: Rearrangement to acetamide

 Heating of acetaldoxime in xylene in the presence of 0.2 mol % nickel(II) acetate or silica gel as catalyst caused isomerization into acetamide.

 Synthesis of heterocycles

 Chlorination of acetaldoxime with N-chlorosuccinimide or chlorine gas in chloroform affords acetohydroxamic acid chloride, which suffers dehydrochlorination with triethylamine to give acetonitrile N-oxide.
 The latter 1,3-dipole undergoes 1,3-dipolar cycloaddition to alkenes giving 2-isoxazolines in a one-pot procedure.
 This reaction is also suitable for the construction of more complex molecules such as the conversion of a 6-ethylideneolivanic acid derivative into the corresponding spiroisoxazoline.

 Uses

-Aldoximes such as acetylaldoxime are using during chemical synthesis processes as intermediates for chemical reactions.
+Aldoximes such as acetylaldoxime are used during chemical synthesis processes as intermediates for chemical reactions.
 It is especially notable for its commercial application as an intermediate for the production of pesticides.